Russian sanctions retaliation bruises Polish apple farmers

-NOWE GROBICE Poland Slawomir Kedzierski's workers had just finished loading 20 tonnes of Polish apples onto two trucks destined for Russia when news came through of the embargo.
+NOWE GROBICE, Poland, Aug 7 Slawomir Kedzierski's workers had just finished loading 20 tonnes of Polish apples onto two trucks destined for Russia when news came through of the embargo.
 The fruit, and his business, had fallen foul of the geopolitical crisis over Ukraine.

 "The man who had placed the order rang up and told me not to bother, because the apples wouldn't make it through customs on time," said Kedzierski, whose Sun-Sad company is one of 800 Polish apple producers exporting to Russia.